kuutsav/leetcode-compensation/README.md

 ## Updating data

-> Make sure you have complete the steps above and are in a venv
+> Make sure you have completed the steps above and are in a venv

 ```bash
 $ python leetcomp/refresh.py